This sweet slow cooker sticky date pudding is the perfect way to finish off a busy day. It is relatively easy to get cooking and tastes amazing.

 This delicious pudding cooks to be incredibly moist and fluffy.
 By the end of cooking, you should also have a thick sweet sauce that matches the pudding perfectly.
 To top this dish off, I highly recommend serving it with a scoop of vanilla ice cream.

-Self-saucing puddings turn out absolutely great when they’re done in a slow cooker, this is mainly due to the way they cook.
-The end result is an incredibly moist and gooey pudding that will please anyone who loves sweets.
+Self-saucing puddings turn out absolutely great when they are cooked in a slow cooker.
+It is mainly due to how slow cookers keep the majority of the moisture inside the pot.
+The result is an incredibly moist and gooey pudding that will please anyone who loves sweets.

 Slow Cooker Sticky Date Pudding